jplatte/ff-mesh-metrics/README.md

 ## How to use

-Here is an example for how to integrate the data from this program into graphite, using a carbon line-feed socket.
+Here is an example for how to integrate the data from this program into graphite,
+using the carbon plaintext protocol.
 Requires `jshon` and `nc` (netcat).

 ```bash
 #!/bin/bash